dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-02-19-the-egg-of-the-phoenix.md

 ---
 layout: post
 title: "The Egg of the Phoenix"
-subtitle: "TODO"
-description: "TODO"
+subtitle: "Out of Chaos, Order"
+description: "Bitcoin is the constant, the signal for rebirth, the egg of the phoenix."
 date: 2022-02-19
-blocktime: TODO
+blocktime: 724095
 image: /assets/images/phoenix.jpg
 redirect_from: /phoenix
 author: Gigi
 category: bitcoin
-favorite: true
 tags:
  - Bitcoin
  - Writing
 ---

-\"Bitcoin fixes this.\"
+You've heard it before: \"Bitcoin fixes this.\"

 It sounds like a joke at first.
 An off-hand comment uttered by a complete fool, by someone who is at least partly delusional.
 Surely,